Oregon CLE Requirements

 • 1.00 credit for 60 minutes of actual instruction

-• Except for panel discussions, for multiple presenters of the same session, the total minutes of actual instruction will be divided by the number of presenters unless indicated otherwise by the presenter;
+• Except for panel discussions, multiple presenters of the same session will divide the total minutes of actual instruction by the number of presenters (unless indicated otherwise by the presenter)

 • Conducting legal research and writing, including the preparation of written materials for CLE activities: